Eddy Usage

 , orBL-Touch

-, please delete them - When installing Eddy, the coil should be above the nozzle, and at a distance of
+, please remove those configurations - When installing Eddy, the coil should be positioned above the nozzle, approximately

 2mm-3mm

-from the nozzle - Do not turn on the heated bed during testing
+away from it - Do not turn on the heated bed when testing

 - Install with the logo facing the heated bed